-If an in-network dentist is not available to you, there may be exceptions and limitations to the amount you will need to pay for covered services received from an out-of-network dentist based on your location.
+If an in-network dentist is not available to you, there may be exceptions and limitations to the amount you will need to pay for covered services by an out-of-network dentist based on your location.
 Please contact us for assistance and additional information.

-You can also obtain all claim forms needed to file for benefits under the group insurance program by calling us at 1-800-942-0854, or by visiting www.metlife.com/dental and selecting "Download Claim Form."
+You can also get all the claim forms needed to file for benefits under the group insurance program by calling us at 1-800-942-0854, or by visiting www.metlife.com/dental and selecting "Download Claim Form."

 When you file a claim, both the claim form and any required proof should be sent to us within 90 days of the date you (or your dependent) received the covered service.

-However, even if this information is not supplied within this timeframe, the delay will not cause your claim to be denied or reduced if the information is given to us as soon as is reasonably possible.
+However, even if we don’t receive the claim form and required proof within 90 days, this won’t mean your claim is denied or reduced if we get the information as soon as is reasonably possible.
 This information should be mailed to:

 MetLife Dental Claims